pgcbioinfo/vargram/docs/basics.md

     Below is the result:
     ![plot](assets/images/modified_profile.png)

+    When key mutations are provided, heatmaps are created below each barplot that marks the mutations (dark gray) belonging to those keys.
+    Each row of the heatmap corresponds to the mutations of one key file.
+A mutation that is present in a key file will always be included in the x-axis even if that mutation is not found in any of the batches of sequences; in that case, an empty column will be shown on the barplot.

     ??? question "How does the threshold work?"

         The threshold is applied *per batch*.
 It sets the minimum count of a mutation in a batch for it to be included.
 If a mutation meets the threshold in at least one batch, it will be included in the figure as a mutation of that batch but it won't show up in the other batches even if the count is nonzero.